Unraveling Fashion: A Discussion Group on Sustainable Fashion

 LEVEL OF COMMITMENT

-- You must commit to 5 of the 7 sessions to participate
+- Please be sure you can attend 5 of the 6 sessions to participate

 Discussion Group Facilitators